gloryalana8-svg/n8n-linkedin-ai-automation/README.md

-AI-Powered LinkedIn Content Automation
+# 🚀 AI-Powered LinkedIn Content Automation with n8n

+An end-to-end workflow that automatically generates and publishes LinkedIn posts using Artificial Intelligence.

+---

-Overview
+## 📖 Project Overview

-This project automates the creation and publishing of LinkedIn posts using AI and n8n.
+This project demonstrates how to automate LinkedIn content creation using n8n.

+The workflow monitors a Google Sheet for new content ideas, generates a professional LinkedIn post using AI, publishes it to LinkedIn, and updates the spreadsheet to indicate that the post has been published.

+---

-Workflow
+## ⚙️ Workflow

 Google Sheets Trigger
-↓
+⬇️
-Code Node
+Code (JavaScript)
-↓
+⬇️
 AI Agent (Google Gemini)
-↓
+⬇️
-LinkedIn Create Post
+LinkedIn – Create Post
-↓
+⬇️
-Google Sheets Update Row
+Google Sheets – Update Row

+---

+## ✨ Features

+- AI-generated LinkedIn posts
+- Google Sheets integration
+- Automated LinkedIn publishing
+- Workflow automation using n8n
+- Duplicate prevention through status updates

+---

-Technologies Used
+## 🛠 Technologies Used

 - n8n
 - Google Sheets API